europeanplaice/subset_sum/readme.md

 * `max_key_length` is used to restrict the number of values in keys chosen.
 * If `max_key_length` is 3, an answer's length is at most 3, such as `[1980 + 2980 + 3500], [1050]`
 * `max_target_length` is the same as `max_key_length` for targets.
-* `max number of answers` specifies the maximum number of pattern.
+* `max number of answers` specifies the maximum number of patterns.
 * If `use_all_keys` is true, an answer must contain all the elements of the keys.
 * If `use_all_targets` is true, an answer must contain all the elements of the targets.
 * When both `use_all_keys` and `use_all_targets` are true, the sum of the keys and the targets must be the same.